Bolivia's Morales boards plane to Mexico as protests rage in La Paz

 Further afield, Russia backed Morales, while U.S. President Donald Trump said Morales’ resignation was a “significant moment for democracy” and sent a signal to “illegitimate regimes” in Venezuela and Nicaragua

-The United States also urged Bolivia’s legislative assembly to meet soon to formally accept the Morales’ resignation and begin a civilian-led transition.
+The United States also urged Bolivia’s legislative assembly to meet soon to formally accept the Morales resignation and begin a civilian-led transition.

 Under Bolivian law, the head of the Senate would normally take over provisionally.
 However, Senate President Adriana Salvatierra also stepped down on Sunday.